gvenit/kan-fpga/README.md

 The LPC is fully compliant with the AXI-Stream Protocol, and produces results after all input channels have provided the LPC with packets of the same length.

-### RSWAF
+### Radial Basis Function Unit
-In this project, the first operand is of the MMM is the output of the module that calculates RSWAF.
+In this project, the first operand is of the MMM is the output of the module that calculates the RBF.
 This module works in a stream-wise fashion, where the input data, grid and scale are streamed.
 The component then synchronizes the flows and calculates the difference between the data and the grid, multiplies the result with the scale and